-Graves of 30 US servicemen found on Pacific WWII battlefield
+Graves of US WWII servicemen unearthed on Pacific island

 The U.S. military buried its men in makeshift cemeteries where they fell.
 But Navy construction battalion sailors removed markers for these graves when they hurriedly built runways and other infrastructure to help U.S. forces push farther west across the Pacific toward Japan.

-History Flight has recovered the remains of 272 individuals from Tarawa since 2015, when it began excavating under a contract with the Defense Department, Noah said.
-He estimates there are at least another 270 to be found.
+History Flight has recovered the remains of 68 individuals and more than 200 sets of partial remains from Tarawa since 2015, when it began excavating under a contract with the Defense Department, the Defense POW/MIA Accounting Agency said.

+The military is paying History Flight $4.1 million for the current contract lasting from February 2018 through July.

 Tarawa is now part of the Republic of Kiribati.
 Its government allowed History Flight to demolish an abandoned building in its latest search.
 Many of the graves were underneath it.